madetech/redcross-family-tracing/README.md

 ## Start the app

-    npm run start:watch
+    npm run dev

-This will recompile and restart the app any time you make changes to the source files.
+This will recompile and restart the app any time you make changes to the source or sass files.

 ## Run the Cypress tests